opensvc/docs.opensvc.com/source/compliance.campaigns.rst

 On a set of servers exercising all possible ruleset contextualizations, test the module using the commands::

-  # sudo nodemgr updatecomp
+  $ sudo nodemgr updatecomp

-  # sudo nodemgr compliance fix --module it.sys.linux.repo
+  $ sudo nodemgr compliance fix --module it.sys.linux.repo

-Check the logs in the ``Compliance > Logs`` view or in the output of the fix command, verify that the package manager behaves as expected.
+Check the logs in the :menuselection:`Compliance --> Logs` view or in the output of the fix command, verify that the package manager behaves as expected.

 Periodic check Activation
 +++++++++++++++++++++++++

-We will consider all Linux servers have a default base moduleset attached, named ``it.sys.linux``.
+We will consider all Linux servers have a default base moduleset attached, named :c-modset:`it.sys.linux`.
 This moduleset contains all the base system configuration modules :  nameservers, timeservers, mailservers, printservers, internationalization settings, admin accounts, ...

-Add the ``it.sys.linux.repo`` module to the ``it.sys.linux`` moduleset to activate the periodic checks.
+Add the :c-mod:`it.sys.linux.repo` module to the :c-modset:`it.sys.linux` moduleset to activate the periodic checks.
 The default check period is once per week, on sundays.
 You can set the periodicity to once per day for more a responsive compliance system.

 Remediation campaign
 ++++++++++++++++++++

-One period later, the collector has received all the check results of the ``it.sys.linux.repo`` module for all the Linux servers.
+One period later, the collector has received all the check results of the :c-mod:`it.sys.linux.repo` module for all the Linux servers.

-You can use this dataset in the ``Compliance > Status`` collector view to :
+You can use this dataset in the :menuselection:`Compliance --> Status` collector view to :

-* display only the results for the ``it.sys.linux.repo`` module
+* display only the results for the :c-mod:`it.sys.linux.repo` module
 * filter-out the servers with an already compliant check result
 * filter-out production servers
 * select the first 20 servers